 Email Marketing and Entrepreneurs

 While time might be in short supply, this is where the scalability factor of email marketing comes into play.
-However, all you need is to determine what to say to your customers, select the right tool for your needs, and get started!
+However, all you need is to determine what to say to your customers, select the right tool for your needs and get started!
 It can really be just that easy.
-Once you have a better feel for your brand and your customer base, you can always refine your approach and see even more effective results.
+Once you have a feel for your brand and your customer base, you can refine your approach and see even more effective results.

 Whether you’re an experienced businessman or starting out, email marketing is a great choice when it comes to marketing strategy.
 Your initial investment will be low, meaning that your wallet will thank you as well as when you start generating leads via your marketing campaign.
 So, it’s time to give it a shot!